-Wilderness solos are a traditional way to mark the passage into manhood, and offer a chance for our boys to “go inside” and tune into the world around them without the distractions so common in our time.
+Solo Quests are a traditional way to mark the passage into manhood, and offer a chance for our boys to “go inside” and tune into the world around them without the distractions so common in our time.
 Folks who have done solos often report more clarity, purpose, and confidence in themselves after their experience.

 Our ROPAW Solos are an excellent opportunity for boys that have attended a ROPAW previously, but the event is also appropriate for boys who are newer to the work and ready for an intense, meaningful, and challenging experience.
-We will not have a separate track for Journeymen to staff this year.

 Jordan Bowman